-The head of department or, when applicable, other person with administrative responsibility for third-cycle education, is responsible for reviewing the funding plans and obtain any additional information needed to assess the sustainability of the plans.
+The head of department (or the equivalent) is responsible for reviewing the funding plans and obtain any additional information needed to assess the sustainability of the plans.
 The funding, regardless of its form or origin, shall correspond to at least 28 per cent of the price basic amount.
-11 The head of department is to provide their
+The head of department (or the equivalent) is to provide their assessment of the funding plan, and then forward the matter to the board for third-cycle studies.
+The decision on admission is to refer to the received and assessed funding plans.

-&lt;sup>9 HEO, Chapter 7 Section 34
+9 HEO, Chapter 7 Section 34